 Trapper Arne started on April 1, 2004.
-That's the day Trapper Arne opened its first website offering of crayfish traps for sale to the Internet buying public.
+That's the day Trapper Arne opened its first website offering of crawfish traps for sale to the Internet buying public.

-When my family and I moved to Arizona, we were delighted to find crayfish in the Phoenix irrigation canals.
+When my family and I moved to Arizona, we were delighted to find crawfish in the Phoenix irrigation canals.
 For a Swede, that was Manna from Heaven.

 Soon I learned how to catch these delicious little creatures while walking with a dip net along the canals in Phoenix.
 But soon I also found that Arizona lakes often were filled with these delicious crustaceans.
 After all, that's where the water for the canals came from.